Green Home Improvements

 - Loft insulation – if your loft is easily accessible, wool insulation can help you save energy.
 For inaccessible spaces, you can have insulation blown in by a professional using a specialist machine.

 - Wind turbines – you can generate electricity with a domestic wind turbine – either freestanding or installed on your roof.
-They last around 20 years and cost as little as £9,900 to install a pole-mounted turbine (as of May 2019).

 - Energy efficient lighting – switching to Compact Fluorescent Lamps (CFLs) and Light Emitting Diodes (LEDs) can cut your electricity bills.